mozilla-services/heka/docs/source/developing/plugin.rst

 To generate new messages, your filter must call ``PluginHelper.PipelinePack(msgLoopCount int)``.
-The ``msgloopCount`` value to be passed in should be obtained from the ``MsgLoopCount`` value on the pack that you're already holding, if called from within ProcessMessage, or zero if called from within TimerEvent.
-The PipelinePack method will either return a pack ready for you to populate or nil if the loop count is greater than the configured maximum value, as a safeguard against inadvertently creating infinite message loops.
+The ``msgloopCount`` value to be passed in should be obtained from the ``MsgLoopCount`` value on the pack that you're already holding, or zero if called from within TimerEvent.
+The PipelinePack method returns two values, the first a ``*PipelinePack`` and the second an error.
+If all goes well, you'll get a pack ready for you to populate and a nil error.
+If the loop count is greater than the configured maximum value (as a safeguard against inadvertently creating infinite message loops), or if a pack isn't available for some other reason, you'll get a nil pack and a non-nil error.

 Once a pack has been obtained, a filter plugin can populate its Message struct using any of its provided mutator methods.
 (Note that this is the *only* time